-Admissions Policies
+Admissions Policies -

 WNC maintains an "open door" admissions policy.
 Any individual who can benefit from instruction at the college is welcome to enroll.
 WNC has no pre-admission standards and does not require new students to provide transcripts of previous educational experiences.
-Thus, any U.S. citizen, resident alien or qualified international student who:
+Thus, anyone who: